captbaritone/codeception-mailcatcher-module/README.md

 * Param $email
 * Param $text

+### dontSeeInLastEmail, dontSeeInLastEmailTo

+Checks that the last email/last email sent to an address does NOT contain a value.

 ### grabMatchesFromLastEmail

 Extracts an array of matches and sub-matches from the last email based on